 When people ask me what I do for a living, I usually respond that I'm in the business of changing souls.
 If you believe that the eyes are the windows of the soul, and I do, then the voyage of discovery is not in seeking new landscapes but in having new eyes.
 In my classes, that's what I try to instill in my students.
 Give someone new eyes and his or her life is changed (would love to have a conversation with Adam and Eve about that!).
 I try to bring that to a relationship, too, looking at my partner each day to see some new, small wonder that I hadn't seen before.

-My work keeps me pretty busy, but I find opportunities to cook, listen to music (even play some, though rather badly), ride my bike, exercise, and spend some time with my son, but, since most of my friends are either married or have partners, I'd prefer to get out more and do some things with someone who is single and has a few interests similar to mine.
+My work keeps me pretty busy, but I find opportunities to cook, listen to music (even play some, though rather badly), ride my bike, exercise (not enough lately), and spend some time with my son, but, since most of my friends are either married or have partners, I'd prefer to get out more and do some things with someone who is single and has a few interests similar to mine.
 I won't reply unless you have a photo posted.